 Yes, Microsoft Outlook can suffer from outages too.
 There are days when you ask yourself, is outlook having any issues today?
 When your email infrastructure is down, business is losing money.
 Exoprise OWA sensors can proactively detect outages across all of your environments – DNS, Single Sign-on, ADFS, proxies, LAN/WAN, etc., within minutes of the problem happening.
 We do all the heavy lifting not to wait for employees to call you and notify you of an Exchange or Outlook outage.
 Get a real-time report on Outlook application uptime and availability status to recover SLA credits from Microsoft.

-Monitoring Microsoft Outlook Together with Synthetics and Real User Monitoring
+Monitoring Outlook Performance with Synthetics and Real User Monitoring

 Only Exoprise provides you with tools to gather detailed insights into your Microsoft 365 tenant with real user endpoint and synthetic monitoring.
 Correlate Outlook outages with real user behavior to get the complete employee digital experience picture and mitigate enterprise IT challenges.